-Sixty (60) participants were recruited, allowing for ten to be placed in each of experimental groups.
-Each participant was exposed to two learning concepts across two different learning conditions; the aim of this being to include two participants from each of the five learning styles (visual, aural, read/write, kinaesthetic, and multimodal) in each group.
-However, only four of the participants who agreed to participate in the experiment had a predominant 'aural' learning style.
-The most common learning style from those agreeing to participate in the experiment was 'multimodal'.
-So where a shortage of participants with one of the predominant learning styles existed, a multimodal learner was included to make up the number for each group.
+Sixty students were recruited, allowing for ten students in each of experimental groups (each student was exposed to two learning concepts across two different learning conditions), with the aim being to include two students from each of the five learning styles (visual, aural, read/write, kinaesthetic, and multimodal) in each group.
+However, only four of the students who agreed to participate in the experiment had a predominant aural learning style.
+The most common learning style from the students agreeing to participate in the experiment were multimodal learners, so where a shortage of students with one of the predominant learning styles existed, a multimodal learner was included to make up the number for each group.